-The Leadership Development Program for Managers will accept applications from Tuesday, September 13, 2015, through Tuesday, October 13, 2015.
-Thank you for your interest!
+The Leadership Development Program for Managers is now accepting applications from Tuesday, September 15 - Tuesday, October 13, 2015.

 AOTA is excited to continue our commitment to leadership development by offering this updated program for occupational therapy managers who want to cultivate their power and influence in their practice setting and within the profession.
 The future viability of the profession demands that we have solid and skilled leadership at all levels of the profession.
 This program will assist in meeting the Centennial Vision strategic objective of “building the profession’s capacity to influence and lead.”
 This program is open to occupational therapy practitioners with more than 5 years of experience who are currently in management positions.
 Special consideration will be given to practitioners new to their Rehabilitation/School-Based Occupational Therapy Director position and those who are in large systems overseeing multiple disciplines or large OT departments.